Payitaht: Abdülhamid: Season 4

 The revolution was suppressed and the fire in the palace was extinguished.
 However, its consequences and destruction continue.
 Sultan Abdülhamid makes Veladet-i-Humayun celebrations to show that the Ottoman Empire was not destroyed and cannot be destroyed easily.
 The news of victory from Payitaht brings together the adversaries of Abdül Hamid once again.
-During the celebration, Zuluflu Ismail Pasha is revealed to be the elder brother of Sultan Abdülhamid, surprising everyone including the enemies.
+During the celebration, Zülüflü İsmail Pasha is revealed to be the elder brother of Sultan Abdülhamid, surprising everyone including the enemies.
 Cemile Sultan, who came to Payitaht for Veladet-i-Humayun celebrations, manages to disturb everyone in the harem, causing Seniha Sultan to leave.

 Meanwhile, Zalman David Levontin comes to Payitaht disguised as Mr. Gustav, making secret moves against Sultan Abdülhamid.
-Zalman is eventually exposed and punished, so the Brits send William Hechler as an ambassador.
+Zalman is eventually exposed and punished, so the British send William Hechler as an ambassador.
 A second railway project in Baghdad was established in addition to the Hejaz railway, posing a threat to the British in terms of strategic location.
 Hechler openly becomes enemies with Sultan Abdülhamid, making many moves before being defeated and imprisoned.
 However, one of Hechler's men arranges an assassination for the Sultan and shoots at him with a sniper which injures Ahmed Pasha (not shown) and the season ends there.

 Season 5

 Season 5 begins with Ferid Pasha becoming the Grand Vizier.
 Sultan Abdülhamid's older brother Murad V passes away, leaving behind an heir that will take his place in the Freemasons, which he left in his will in the form of a composition.
-It is not long before the composition gets decoded by a man.
-Ahmed, İsmail and Selim Pasha were ordered to follow that man on a train to Thessaloniki, but he gets killed, raising suspicion on the three.
+It is not long before the composition is decoded by a man.
+Ahmed, İsmail and Selim Pasha were ordered to follow that man on a train to Thessaloniki, but he is killed, raising suspicion on the three.
 Since a meeting for the Masons was held in Thessaloniki around that time, either one of them could have been the Mason Pasha.
 All three Pashas were questioned. İsmail and Ahmed Pasha called each other the traitor, and someone named Manyas confronts both of them with conflicting information about the other's supposed treachery.
 Manyas is also the one in contact with the real Mason Pasha and is associated with the Young Turks.
 After losing trust and being demoted from his rank, Ahmed Pasha secretly turns against Sultan Abdülhamid and sides with Manyas and an opposition leader, Ahmed Riza.
 Many people were suspected by the Sultan.
 A Grand Lodge of the Masons is established after the previous one at Thessaloniki, consisting of Karasu, Sabahattin, Fernandez, Selim Pasha and others.
 The Sultan's son Ahmed Nuri arrives to help defeat the Masons and the opposition.
 While Selim Pasha is seemingly discovered to be the Mason Pasha, he was instead being threatened by Mahmud Pasha to work on behalf of him.